NAnand-TUD/NAnand-TUD.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Nitish is a young doctorate from the Delft University of Technology.
-He specializes in advanced fluid dynamics, numerical methods, optimization methods and adjoint-based methods.
+He specializes in advanced fluid dynamics, numerical methods, optimization and adjoint methods.
 He is an expert in adjoint-based shape optimization methods.

-Currently, he is working as a Senior Researcher at the Thermal Energy Systems group of Vlaams Instelling Voor Technologisch Onderzoek (VITO), Belgium.
+Currently, he is working as a Senior Researcher at the Thermal Energy Systems group (THES) of Vlaams Instelling Voor Technologisch Onderzoek (VITO), Belgium.
 His research areas include the analysis and design of thermal energy conversion devices.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.